blockspacer/chromium_base_conan/base/numerics/README.md

 ### Calculating clamped coordinates (non-sticky saturating arithmetic)

-Certain classes of calculations—such as coordinate calculations—require well-defined semantics that always produce a valid result on boundary conditions.
+Certain classes of calculationsâ€”such as coordinate calculationsâ€”require well-defined semantics that always produce a valid result on boundary conditions.
 The `ClampedNumeric` template addresses this by providing performant, non-sticky saturating arithmetic operations.